-But, boondocking, also known as dry camping, can be intimidating for beginner RVers.
-It can also feel a bit daunting for more experienced RVers who are used to having full-hookups.
-The good news is, like many things in life, all you need is a little bit of practice to boondock comfortably.
-Taking boondocking one small step at a time can also increase the likelihood that you’ll enjoy it.
+But, boondocking, also known as “dry camping,” can be intimidating for beginner RVers.
+It can also feel a bit daunting for more experienced RVers who are used to having the conveniences of a campground with full-hookups.
+The good news is, like many things in life, all you need is a little bit of practice to boondock comfortably and confidently.
+Take boondocking one small step at a time and you’ll find you’ll want to do it again and again.

-Here we’ll go through some tips to help you get comfortable with boondocking little by little.
-In no time, you’ll be all set to camp off-grid whether nestled among mountains or following your favorite college football team.
+Let’s go through some tips to help you get comfortable with boondocking little by little.
+In no time, you’ll be ready to camp off-grid, whether that’s nestled among mountains or following your favorite college football team around the country.

 1. Check the Weather

 Avoid boondocking for the first time in frigid or sweltering conditions.
+Extreme weather just complicates matters.
 If it’s sticky and hot you’re going to need to rely on your AC to stay comfortable.
-Being extra mindful of your power consumption is key to boondocking.
+Being mindful of your power consumption is key to boondocking.
 Needing to run your AC adds an extra challenge you don’t need when you’re learning.
 Likewise, if it’s cold, you need to run your furnace.
 Although your furnace likely runs on LP, the fan draws power.
-When you’re first learning this could put you in a position where you wake up to find your battery is drained.
+When you’re first learning about power consumption, this rookie mistake could put you in a position where you wake up to find your battery is drained.

 Try boondocking for the first time in temperatures where the highs are in the 70s and the lows don’t dip below the 50s.
-Of course, you can boondock in other weather conditions, it’s just not as easy.
+In this weather you won’t need temperature control to keep you comfortable.
+Of course, you can boondock in other weather conditions, it’s just not as easy and may require a generator.
 Stack the odds in your favor when you’re starting out by learning to boondock in mild weather.

 2. Cover Your RV Basics

 Before setting out on your first boondocking adventure be sure to check off some RV basics.
-Fill your fresh water tank.
+Fill your freshwater tank.
 Empty your gray and black water tanks.
 Refill your propane and make sure your batteries are fully charged.
-If you’re in a towable pack your portable generator.
-Many of you in a motorized RV will have an onboard generator.
-Make sure you know how to operate it (it may need to be primed if you’re in high altitude).
+If you’re in a towable travel trailer, pack your portable generator.
+Many motorized RVs will have an onboard generator, but not always.
+Make sure you know how to operate it (it may need to be primed if you’re in a high altitude, like the Rockies).

 Last, be sure to stock your fridge and pack some extra drinking water.
 Yes, you can drink water being pumped from your freshwater tank, but packing drinking water will leave room for error.
 If you find you underestimated how much water you use for dishes or showers, you can always switch to drinking and cooking with the extra water you packed.